This Function is used to create a VPC in xpose using the output from the

 Additional options to control the look and feel of the

-.
-See See grid.polygon
+PI.ci.
+See See grid.polygon and

 - PI.ci.up.arcol